 Primetime Ratings: ‘Voice’ Leads NBC to Win

-NBC took top ratings honors Monday, cruising to a 1.5 in viewers 18-49, per Nielsen’s overnights, and a 6 share.
-The Voice did a 1.9, off a tenth of a point from last week, while Taken scored a 0.8, also off a tenth.
+NBC was the broadcast winner Monday, the network riding The Voice to an overall 1.9 rating in adults 18-49, per Nielsen’s overnights, and a 7 share.
+Two hours of The Voice did a 2.4 before Taken did a 1.0.
+Last week, The Voice did a 2.6 and Taken a 1.2.

-ABC was just off the pace at 1.3/5.
-Dancing With the Stars was off 6% at 1.6 and Quantico did a flat 0.6.

-CBS and Fox were both at 0.8/3.
-CBS was in repeats throughout prime.

 The television industry's top news stories, analysis and blogs of the day.